pabloqpacin/SLIT/SLIT-projects/03-Software_Development/06-django-build_website/readme.md

 ## ~~Part 1 - Installation, Setup and Page Navigation~~

-Assuming your machine runs Windows and **Python** is already installed, open the **Command Prompt** - CMD (I use the Terminal Preview app) and access the folder you want your project files to be in.
+Assuming your machine runs Windows and **Python** is already installed, open the **Command Prompt** - CMD (via VSCode integrated terminal or the Terminal Preview app) and access the folder you want your project files to be in.

 <!-- ??
 Bear in mind CMD must be used (ie. WSL's ZSH doesn't work) since machine runs Windows_10